miffili/20172018_100DaysOfCode/R3Log.md

 _Wanna start at D1?
 [Go ahead](#d1-100daysofcode--apr232018)_

+---

+_June102018_

+Somehow, my energy levels are really low at the moment.
+This week, I'm gonna take some time to work on my time management & see where time monsters are hiding. 😋

+---

+### **D15-16 #100DaysOfCode // June082018 - June092018**

+**resources**

+* Advanced CSS & Sass
+  * set up my local system to work with Sass / SCSS
+  * learned about using variables, nesting, mixins, extends & functions

+**thoughts**
+Learning all things basic about SCSS & so far, I really like it.
+It definitely helps clean up CSS. 😊

+_2h_

 ### **D14 #100DaysOfCode // June072018**

 **other**

 * **$** new project **Vue.js form widget**

   * finished the screen designs of the component in Figma

 **resources**

 * Advanced CSS & Sass

   * learned about Sass & its basics

 **coding**

 * **$** coded a function which takes the current date & returns a response depending on the office hours